-Tesla Model S P100DL Still Quicker To 60 Mph Than New 2018 Dodge Challenger SRT Demon – videos
+Tesla Model S P100D Still Quicker Than Challenger SRT Demon

 Well, well, well … it seems this brings us to phase two of the FCA “Accelerationgate” scandal.